 Technology Needs on a Smartphone

 The technology demands for a Smartphone are minimal.
 You want to make sure you have a strong cell phone signal or internet connection as well as headphones to minimize feedback.
-However, beware, when using your cellphone’s data for video calls which can quickly eat up your data package.
+However, be aware that video calls can quickly eat up your data package.

 Video Chat Software